 During the Project Initiation, Hazard Identification, and Information Collection Meeting, Risk Management Professionals presented an overview presentation that detailed the objectives and scope of the project.
-After a review of the project schedule and key tasks, effectively characterize the City's risk and vulnerability, Risk Management Professionals facilitated a discussion of the historical hazards with the Steering Committee members during this meeting.
-This meeting also served as a forum to discuss information for the background information and asset inventory.
+After a review of the project schedule and key tasks, the Steering Committee participants' areas of expertise, resultant member responsibilities,

 The Steering Committee Meeting also served as a mechanism to determine the hazards to profile in detail.
-To
+To effectively characterize the City's risk and vulnerability, Risk Management Professionals facilitated a discussion of the historical hazards with the Steering